the Christchurch Sailing Club (CIC) RYA Training page.

 A two day course providing the skills required when acting as an escort craft skipper or coach boat driver for a fleet of dinghies.
 Course content includes training in a wide range of rescue techniques and is suitable for members wishing to gain confidence in providing safety cover for sailing activities at the club.
 When applying for this course you will need at least two full seasons of driving powerboats and must have already completed RYA Level 2 powerboat training.

 Powerboat Refresher Courses

 These sessions can be provided on demand for club members who have already completed any of the above courses and wish to practice skills learnt to increase their confidence using the club boats.

-International Certificate of Competence (
+International Certificate of Competence (ICC)

 CSC Assistant Skipper Course

 Similar in content to the RYA Competent Crew this CSC training course will cover safety, seamanship and helmsmanship to a level required to be a useful member of a cruising yacht.
 Ideal for non sailing partners wanting to gain confidence in the everyday running of their boat, topics covered will include ropework, man overboard procedures, use of emergency equipment, basic boat handling skills and an introduction to chart based navigation.